davidemannone/R-SON/README.md

    names or functions.
 So you need to use the >2 argument method/function either for serialize or deserialize, just once.

+4. By default at least class/function definition is searched in window

 5. User defined classes/functions not specified/found at least one time either during serialization or deserialiazation process are treated as Objects, preserving cycling/decycling.